Fantomas42/django-blog-zinnia/docs/buildout.rst

 ====================

-Before running the buildout script we will clone the main development repository of django-blog-zinnia, create a virtual python environment to cloisonate the installation of the required librairies, then bootstrap the buildout script to finally execute it.
+Before running the buildout script we will clone the main development repository of django-blog-zinnia, create a virtual Python environment to cloisonate the installation of the required librairies, then bootstrap the buildout script to finally execute it.